Masinde Muliro University of Science and Technology: Academics

-Officially recognized by the Commission for University Education of Kenya, Masinde Muliro University of Science and Technology (MMUST) offers courses and programmes leading to officially recognized higher education degrees such as pre-bachelor degrees (i.e. certificates, diplomas, associate or foundation), bachelor degrees, master degrees and doctorate degrees in several areas of study.
+Officially recognized by the Commission for University Education of Kenya, Masinde Muliro University of Science and Technology (MMUST) offers courses and programmes leading to officially recognized higher education degrees such as pre-bachelor's degrees (i.e. certificates, diplomas, associate or foundation), bachelor's degrees, master's degrees and doctorate degrees in several areas of study.
 The 15 years old Kenyan higher-education institution has a selective admission policy based on students' past academic record and grades.
 The admission rate range is 70-80% making this Kenyan higher education organization a somewhat selective institution.
 International applicants are eligible to apply for enrollment.
 MMUST also provides several academic and non-academic facilities and services to students including a library, sports facilities, study abroad and exchange programs, online courses and distance learning opportunities, as well as administrative services.

 MMUST offers over 400 different academic programmes at the undergraduate and graduate levels across its 11 schools.
 The schools and departments include: